As the generation of consumers born between 1980-2000 starts buying photography, you need to use video marketing to reach them.

 But what made the infographic most interesting to me is that the authors had directly measured the different kinds of content to determine what works best.
 They found that 3 of the most effective kinds of content were a.) customer testimonials, b.) case studies, and c.) product collateral.

 When you’re working on social media – newsletters, Facebook, Instagram, LinkedIn – there are several best practices you should know.
 We’ve scoured the Internet and listed them all here for your convenience.
-Bookmark this article, and you’ll refer back to it often.
+Bookmark this article and you can refer back to it the next time you’re posting on social media.

 Video is the next big thing in social media and marketing.
 But if you’re like most photographers, you probably don’t have a clue what you’d actually make a video about.
 That’s why I’ve taken the time to find 8 good examples of videos you could make – probably with the video features on the SLR you already own.
 Here are a couple of notes: